psb/bucklescript.github.io/docs/extended-compiler-options.md

 title: Extended Compiler Options
 ---

 **Note**: this section is only for people who want roll their own build system instead of using the recommended build system, `bsb`.
-This also provides some tips for contributors who debug the compiler.
+This also provides some tips for contributors who want to debug the compiler.

 BuckleScript inherits the command line arguments of the [OCaml compiler](http://caml.inria.fr/pub/docs/manual-ocaml/comp.html).
 It also adds several BS-specific flags.
 Run `bsc -help` to see the list.

-All these flags can be passed into the `bsc-flags` section of `bsb` (though some of them don't make sense to be passed).
+All the compiler flags can be passed into the `bsc-flags` section of `bsb` (although it does not make sense for some of them to be passed in).

-**Note** also that this section isn't kept very up-to-date.
+**Note**: this section is not kept very up-to-date.
 Contributions welcome!

 ## -bs-main (single directory build)